 Aditya Adarkar, associate professor, received a PhD from the University of Chicago.
 He is a broadly trained humanist and comparativist and was appointed as the university’s first Asian Humanities specialist.
 His research interests include: Sanskrit epic and its ethical and literary dimensions, South Asian philosophical and literary traditions, mindfulness and contemplative pedagogy.
 He teaches courses including: Reading Asian Cultures, Mythology, and Comparative Epic.
 He is the author of numerous articles and reviews, and has published in the Journal of Asian Studies, History of Religions, and the International Journal of Hindu Studies.
 He is currently working on a book-length study of the psychological depth, subtlety and complexity of the character of Karna in the Mahabharata.

-Jean Alvares, associate professor, received a PhD in Classics at the University of Texas at Austin.
+Jean Alvares, professor, received a PhD in Classics at the University of Texas at Austin.
 His research interests include: Classical Narrative, the Western Humanities Tradition, Utopian Thought and Learning with Technology.
 He teaches courses including: General Humanities I and II, Mythology, Proseminar: Liberal Arts Internship and Seminar: Inquiry in the Humanities.

-Sulochana R. Asirvatham, associate professor, received a PhD in Classics from Columbia University.
+Sulochana R. Asirvatham, professor, received a PhD in Classics from Columbia University.
 Her main research focus is on the “use and abuse” of Alexander the Great’s image for ideological purposes, especially by Roman imperial authors; her interest in the great Macedonian conqueror’s afterlife has also led to publications on Alexander’s presence in the medieval Persian, Arabic and Ethiopic traditions.
 She has additionally published numerous scholarly commentaries on ancient Greek historians whose original works have been lost but exist as “fragments” within other ancient and medieval authors, as part of Brill’s New Jacoby, a large-scale international project that has undertaken to revise one of the great landmarks of early 20th-century scholarship.
 She teaches Ancient Greek and Latin language courses from the beginning to advanced levels, Greek Civilization and General Humanities I, as well as history seminars on Classical Athens, Alexander the Great, and the Hellenistic World.

 Alison L. Beringer, associate professor, received a PhD in German from Princeton University.
 Her research interests include Latin and vernacular texts and their manuscript transmission and illustration in the late Middle Ages and Early Modern.
 She has recently taught courses on medieval women and gender and Viking mythology.
 She is the author of The Sight of Semiramis: Medieval and Early Modern Narratives of the Babylonian Queen, published by Arizona State University Press (2016).
 The book is a study of the literary and artistic representations of the title figure from the early Middle Ages to the seventeenth century.